jensepas/mso-ai-meta-description/readme.md

 ## 🧠 Introduction

-**MSO Meta Description** is a lightweight WordPress plugin designed to give you full control over your site's meta description tags for better SEO.
+**MSO AI Meta Description** is a lightweight WordPress plugin designed to give you full control over your site's meta description tags for better SEO.
 Write them manually or get suggestions using the latest LLMs like Gemini, Mistral, Anthropic, and OpenAI (ChatGPT).

 ---